 This factor can be multiplied by the standard deviation, to obtain a smaller confidence interval:

-This adjustment divides N by ν², so it may also be applied to the Wilson score interval.
+This adjustment divides n by ν², so it may also be applied to the Wilson score interval.
 The easiest way to do this is with Wilson functions:

-Note that given ν is less than 1, dividing N by ν² causes the width of the interval to decrease and the adjusted centre to tend towards p.
+Since ν is less than 1, dividing n by ν² causes the width of the interval to decrease and the adjusted centre to tend towards p.
 See this Wilson sample-population interval calculator for the calculation.

 The distinction between descriptive and inferential statistics has become rather confused by a third development.
 This is the rise of computation.